PaperPrototype/Intro-Coding-and-Computers/Week 2 - Arrays/Lecture/english.md

 int finalNumber = (int *)pointer;
 ```

+TODO MAYBE?
 We can give back a void from a function.
-But later

 # Loops + Arrays
 Now we can use a `for` loop on an array.
 This is pretty cool.